 KLA-Tencor Corp.
-(KLAC), a maker of machinery used in the production of semiconductors, fell after the company said orders in the current quarter will decline as makers of memory chips hold off on boosting production.
+(KLAC:US), a maker of machinery used in the production of semiconductors, fell after the company said orders in the current quarter will decline as makers of memory chips hold off on boosting production.

-KLA-Tencor shares declined (KLAC) less than 1 percent to $45.49 at the close in New York.
+KLA-Tencor shares declined (KLAC:US) less than 1 percent to $45.49 at the close in New York.
 The comments on orders from Chief Executive Officer Rick Wallace erased earlier gains in the stock, which had risen as much as 2.6 percent after he said sales in the quarter that ended in June came in at the high end of the company’s forecast range.

 “We do think we’ll be sequentially down in September and everything we see says it gets better in December,” Wallace said at a company presentation in San Francisco today.

-The Milpitas, California-based company, which makes tools that verify the proper completion of different stages in chip production, gave its forecasts after larger competitor Applied Materials Inc. (AMAT) earlier today cut its fiscal 2012 sales estimate, citing weak demand from foundries, companies that manufacture chips on a contract basis for other electronics makers.
+The Milpitas, California-based company, which makes tools that verify the proper completion of different stages in chip production, gave its forecasts after larger competitor Applied Materials Inc. (AMAT:US) earlier today cut its fiscal 2012 sales estimate, citing weak demand from foundries, companies that manufacture chips on a contract basis for other electronics makers.

 KLA-Tencor, by contrast, is getting stronger orders from foundries, while makers of memory chips aren’t ordering as many machines, Wallace said.